-Collection: By default, the dashboard displays devices in the All Systems collection.
-Select a device collection from the list to scope the view to a subset of devices in a specific collection.
+Client health for clients in the following collections: By default, the dashboard displays devices in the All Systems collection.
+Select a device collection to scope the view to a subset of devices in a specific collection.

 Use this filter along with the client version and OS version tiles.
 For more information, see Version tiles.